 "It has been 23 years since a world war during which combatants unleashed a lab-created virus that has made life no fun at all.
 Civilization has broken down into forcibly celibate, warring male and female tribes.
 Any co mingling, even rape, is punished by both sides with summary execution, for victim and perpetrator alike.
 A paramilitary fanatic on a vague religious mission leads his gunmen to massacre a peaceful scientific community where men and women committed the blasphemy of co-ed habitation."

-On this day in 2006, the 1970's SciFi/Farce Cinderella 2000 enjoyed its premiere on home video.
+On this day in 2006 (in the U.S.), the 1970's SciFi/Farce Cinderella 2000 enjoyed its premiere on home video.
+Directed by Al Adamson, the SciFi/Comedy starred Catharine Burgess, Jay B. Larson, and Vaughan Armstrong.
 According to our friends at IMDB.com, here's the plot summary:

 "In the year 2047, sex is forbidden and Big Brother uses robots to keep on eye on everyone.
 One young girl tries to outwit the government so she can be with the man she loves."